TfL urges commuters to ‘avoid’ entire line due to severe delays

 London commuters have been told to “avoid the Northern line” as signal failures cause travel chaos in the capital for the third day.

-Travellers using the Northern line today have experienced delays, overcrowding and cancellations.
+Travellers using the Northern line have experienced delays, overcrowding and cancellations since Sunday evening.

 Transport for London (TfL) says severe delays on the entire line will remain while engineers fix a “signal failure at Stockwell.”